 Callaway, the famed aftermarket Chevrolet customizer, has presented another variant of the Corvette Stingray, specifically a two-door wagon shooting brake.
 Callaway got a 2014 Stingray, took off the roof and installed a proprietary carbon addition that’s built using a one-step molding process dubbed Kramer Resin Transfer Molding (KRTM).

-Callaway asserts that the Stingray shooting brake can be driven at speeds of more than 200 miles-per-hour and attain what it calls “the highest mileage rating in the supercar segment.”
+The company asserts that the Stingray shooting brake can be driven at speeds of more than 200 miles-per-hour and attain what it calls “the highest mileage rating in the supercar segment.”
 Callaway hasn’t revealed engine improvements yet to the stock 6.2-liter direct-injected V8 that delivers 450hp and 450 pound-feet of torque from the plant.

-The AeroWagon upgrade costs equal to or lower than $15,000, which is a good deal considering that the other high-performance shooting brake, the Ferrari FF, has a starting price of $295,000.
+AeroWagon upgrade costs equal to or lower than $15,000, which is a good deal considering that the other high-performance shooting brake, the Ferrari FF, has a starting price of $295,000.

-The Callaway AeroWagon will arrive at the local Callaway dealer this fall, to be displayed beside the Stingray.
+Callaway AeroWagon will arrive at the local Callaway dealer this fall, to be displayed beside the Stingray.
 Referred to as the 2014 Callaway AeroWagon Concept, the rendering illustrates how Callaway expects the C7 Corvette Stingray to look after it has its way with it.

 Chevrolet introduced its all-new Corvette C7 Stingray, redefining modern performance.
 And only a Chevrolet Corvette with the perfect combination and balance of design, technology, and performance can have the Stingray designation.